tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-8.md

 ### D. `Array.map()`

-The `map()` method creates a new array with the results of calling the passed in function on every element in the original array.
+The `map()` method creates a new array that contains the results of calling the passed in function on every element in the original array.

 ```
 let numbers = [1,2,3,4];